 A simple safeguard exist so you must verify the moving of the folders - if they exist.

 Mount units creates the mount point automagically when started and the mountpoint is not yet existing.

 Edit the file and paste the following content into it.
 Modify the script to match your system and save the file.

-#!/bin/bash sudo cp ./data-personal.mount /etc/systemd/system sudo chown root:root /etc/systemd/system/data-personal.mount sudo systemctl enable --now data-personal.mount
+#!/bin/bash sudo cp ./data-private.mount /etc/systemd/system sudo chown root:root /etc/systemd/system/data-private.mount sudo systemctl enable --now data-private.mount

 With these two scripts - you can have your data mounted and available with the few seconds these will take to run.